slatedocs/slate/source/index.html.md

 ### Query Parameter
 Parameter  | Description
 --------- | -----------
- domain_id| Domain Id of the instances instance_id | Instance Id of the used status| status of the instances whether it is updated or not.
+ domainId| Domain Id of the instances instanceId | Instance Id of the used status| status of the instances whether it is updated or not.

 ### HTTP Response
+`Instance updated.`

 <aside class="success">
 Instance updated.